Sequence Graph Transform (SGT): A Feature Embedding Function for Sequence Data Mining: Introduction

-The related methods discussed above fail to address at least one of the following challenges: a) feature mapping: effective extraction of sequence characteristics into a finite-dimensional feature space (a vector), b) universal applicability: this requires the absence of distributional or domain-specific assumptions and a small number of tuning hyper-parameters, and c) scalability: it relies on the computational complexity, which should be small with respect to sequence length, size of the database and the alphabets set.
+The related methods discussed above fail to address at least one of the following challenges: a) capturing long-term dependencies, b) false positives upon comparing sequences of different lengths, and c) domain-specific and/or computation complexity with respect to sequence length, sample size, and the size of symbols set, where sequence length is the total number of symbols in the sequence, sample size is the number of sequences in the data set, and the symbols set is the set of unique symbols that make the sequences of the data set.

-We propose a new sequence feature extraction function, Sequence Graph Transform (SGT), that addresses all of the above challenges and is shown to outperform existing state-of-the-art methods in sequence data mining.
-SGT works by quantifying the pattern in a sequence by scanning the positions of all alphabets relative to each other.
-We call it a \emph{graph }transform because of its inherent property of interpretation as a graph, where the alphabets form the nodes and a directed connection between two nodes shows their ``association.''
-These ``associations'' between all alphabets represent the signature features of a sequence.
-A Markov model transition matrix can be compared analogously with the SGT's feature space; however, among other differences (explored further in the paper), the associations (graph edges) do not represent a probability, and SGT is non-parametric.
-The non-parametric property also makes it robust to any underlying sequence generation distribution.
+We propose a new sequence feature extraction function, Sequence Graph Transform (SGT), that addresses the above challenges and is shown to outperform existing state-of-the-art methods in sequence data mining.
+SGT works by quantifying the pattern in a sequence by scanning the positions of all symbols relative to each other.
+We call it a \emph{graph }transform because of its inherent property of interpretation as a graph, where the \textit{symbols} form the nodes and a directed connection between two nodes shows their ``association.''
+These ``associations'' between all symbols represent the signature features of a sequence.

-Regardless, sequence analysis problems can be broadly divided into: a) \emph{length-sensitive}: the inherent patterns, as well as the sequence lengths, should match to render two sequences as similar, e.g., in protein sequence clustering; and b) \emph{length-insensitive}: the inherent patterns should be similar, irrespective of the lengths, e.g., weblog comparisons.
+Sequence analysis problems can be broadly divided into a) \emph{length-sensitive}: the inherent patterns, as well as the sequence lengths, should match to render two sequences as similar, e.g., in protein sequence clustering, and b) \emph{length-insensitive}: the inherent patterns should be similar, irrespective of the lengths, e.g., weblog comparisons.
 In contrast with the existing literature, SGT provides a solution for both scenarios.
 The advantage of this property becomes more pronounced when we have to perform both types of analysis on the same data and implementing different methods for each becomes cumbersome.